 Constipation is a general term that applies to you when you have difficulty passing bowel movements for an extended period.
-Doctors consider you constipated if you have fewer than three bowel movements per week, with severe constipation being one or fewer bowel movements a week.
-If this applies to you, and it’s been going on for more than three weeks, it’s time to visit GI Associates to determine the cause and a course of treatment.
+Doctors consider you constipated if you have fewer than three bowel movements per week, with severe or chronic constipation being one or fewer bowel movements a week.
+If this applies to you, and it’s been going on for more than three weeks, it may be a good time to visit your doctor to determine the cause and a course of treatment.

 There are a number of potential causes of constipation, many of which can be fixed by small changes to your diet and lifestyle.
 While food is in your colon, your body absorbs water from it.
 Constipation occurs when too much water is absorbed, making your stool hard and difficult to pass through your digestive system.
-If you suffer from constipation, you may find relief after adding fiber to your diet with fruits, veggies, whole grains, drinking more water, regular exercise, going to the bathroom when you feel the urge, and evaluating any medications you may be taking that could be a potential cause of the constipation.
+If you suffer from constipation, you may find relief after adding fiber to your diet with fruits, veggies, whole grains, drinking more water, regular exercise, going to the bathroom when you feel the urge, and evaluating any medications you may be taking that could be a potential cause of constipation.
 There are certain medical conditions that could make the condition worse as well, including GI tract issues, IBS, multiple sclerosis, Parkinson’s disease, stroke, diabetes, thyroid disease, or lupus.

 Should My Doctor Treat My Constipation?